Italian Pizzelle Cookie

-The Pizzelle cookie is a definite Italian cultural symbol.
 It’s said that these cookies were first mentioned in historic archives from the 8th Century.
-Historically, families used their own family crests for the designs on the cookie irons.
+In fact, this cookie very much became a status symbol, as families used their personal family crests for the designs on the cookie irons.
 They are said to have originated from the Abruzzo region.
 They are featured today (after 13 centuries) in many of the local towns festivals & traditional celebrations.
 Pretty good sign that a thin, light waverly cookie can withstand the test of time for so many centuries.
 It is a sure sign that the recipes and irons have been passed down generation after generation.

 - 3 medium eggs room temp. for 30 min.

 - 1 tsp vanilla or other spice such as anise

 - 2 tsp baking powder

 - melt your butter, and put it aside to cool

 - crack your eggs, then let them adapt to room temperature for about 30 minutes

 - measure out your sugar, and add the eggs together and mix until well combined.